 Ask for the follow

-Are your employees and board members following you?
-Start with low-hanging fruit, and remind those groups of your profiles in your next meeting or email.
+Are your employees and board members following your channels?
+Start with this low-hanging fruit, and remind those groups of your profiles in your next meeting or email.
 Conversations with customers are another great opportunity to ask for a follow.
-Also, include your profiles on your print and digital materials (including your email signature) to make it as easy as possible to connect with you.
+Also consider including your profiles on your print and digital materials (such as your email signature) to make it as easy as possible to connect with you.

 Engage with existing followers